zeyutiann/zeyutiann.github.io/blog/about.rst

 .. _about:

-About TIAN Zeyu
+About Author
 ============================

-Jacob is a part time coder and full time quant.
+TIAN Zeyu (Jacob) is a part time coder and full time quant.